riseshia/railsguides.kr/guides/source/ko/action_view_overview.md

 #### image_url

-Computes the URL to an image asset in the `app/assets/images` directory.
+Computes the url to an image asset in the `app/assets/images` directory.
 This will call `image_path` internally and merge with your current host or your asset host.

 ```ruby
 image_url("edit.png") # => http://www.example.com/assets/edit.png